 Celestial navigation with a phone camera

-That's it for the altitude measurement.
-To do the sight reduction calculation and and plot the resulting line of position, hit the sextant icon button bottom left to export the measured altitude to Celestial Navigation 360.
+Hit the sextant icon button bottom left to export your measurement to Celestial Navigation 360.
 The latter opens directly in a New Sight wizard for the date/time and altitude it has received.

-Don't forget to set Dip consistently with the horizon/short as you step through the wizard
+Don't forget to set Dip consistently with the photo as you step through the wizard.
+For instance, there isn't an open sea horizon in the above screenshot, the shoreline affords instead a 'horizon short'.

 Calibration check

-The Angular Distance app's internal camera calibration relies on manufacturer specs which on some devices may be incomplete or inaccurate.
+Internal camera calibration of Sextant Frame relies on manufacturer specs which on some devices may be incomplete or inaccurate.
 So it's advisable to check it, as is easily done by shooting a moon/planet sight from known position determined via GPS or otherwise: When you set Assumed Position to match your actual position, the sights reduction intercept becomes purely a measurement error.
 If the auto-calibration is healthy, this error shouldn't normally exceed 20 NM or so.

 Bright stars at nautical twilight